DomView§

 find(…).on(event: String, selector: String, handler: Handler): Template

-mutator attaches a client-side event to the target DOM node(s).
+The on mutator attaches a client-side event to the target DOM node(s).
 When

-it is attached to performs a #wireEvents
+the DomView it is attached to performs a #wireEvents action,

-all the event handlers created with on
+all the event handlers created with on are activated and wired onto their respective

 targets.